 Spruce Grouse vs. Ruffed Grouse

-Be mindful of the presence of the state-endangered spruce grouse while hunting ruffed grouse in Wildlife Management Units 5C, 5F, 6F, and 6J.
+Be mindful of the presence of the state-endangered spruce grouse while hunting for ruffed grouse in Wildlife Management Units 5C, 5F, 6F, and 6J.
 Identify your target before you shoot!
 DEC biologists have supplemented existing populations of spruce grouse in New York to increase genetic diversity and help aid in the recovery of the State's population.

 Spruce grouse are frequently seen along roadsides during the fall eating gravel.
 Spruce grouse are similar in size to ruffed grouse, but have slightly different appearances: